FaithAlone.net

 And, as covered above, God's covenant was made with the Jews, not the Ishmaelites (Exodus 19:1-24:8).
 Hagar and her son Ishmael were cast out from Abraham, specifically because the chosen seed was Isaac, not Ishmael (Genesis 17:19-21, 21:10-12) - which prophesied the New Covenant which would be ushered in 2,000 years later (Galatians 4:22-31).
 Jesus Christ, the promised seed (Genesis 3:15), came from Isaac (Matthew 1:2, Luke 3:34), and not Ishmael.
 And, it was Jesus Christ who fulfilled this prophecy (Acts 3:22-26, 7:37, 7:52), having met all the criteria for fulfillment over 500 years before Muhammad was born.

-Muslims - most famously, Ahmed Deedat - will rattle off similarities between Moses and Muhammad, in order to establish Muhammad as being "like Moses".
+Muslims - most famously, Ahmed Deedat - will rattle off similarities between Moses and Muhammad, in an attempt to establish Muhammad as being "like Moses".
 However, notice in what sense the prophet would be "like Moses", in verse 16.
 He would be an intermediary between God and the people, who were terrified of God's presence, and speak to the Lord face-to-face on their behalf (Exodus 33:11, Numbers 12:6-8).
 This is face-to-face interaction with God is the mark of this prophet, as a parallel passage at the end of the same book teaches clearly:

 Deuteronomy 34:10-12